 Future Simple Tense

-The future simple tense is often called will, because we make the future simple tense with the modal auxiliary will.
+The Future Simple tense is often called the "will tense" because we make the Future Simple with the modal auxiliary will.

 How do we make the Future Simple Tense?

-For negative sentences in the future simple tense, we contract with won't, like this:
+In negative sentences, we contract with won't, like this:

 How do we use the Future Simple Tense?

 We use the Future Simple tense when there is no plan or decision to do something before we speak.
 We make the decision spontaneously at the time of speaking.
 Look at these examples:

 - We will see what we can do to help you.

 - Maybe we'll stay in and watch television tonight.